 QSensAI Technology - AI-based automatic on/off based on PM2.5 levels

-360-degree air intake captures pollutants omnidirectionally
+360-degree air intake captures pollutants from all directions

 Voice control compatibility with Amazon Alexa and Google Assistant